COVID-19: Misinformation

 After the initial outbreak of COVID19, misinformation and disinformation regarding the origin, scale, prevention, treatment, and other aspects of the disease rapidly spread online.

-In September 2020, the US Centers for Disease Control and Prevention (CDC) published preliminary estimates of the risk of death by age groups in the United States, but those estimates were widely misreported and misunderstood.

 Other species

 Humans appear to be capable of spreading the virus to some other animals, a type of disease transmission referred to as zooanthroponosis.

 Some pets, especially cats and ferrets, can catch this virus from infected humans.
 Symptoms in cats include respiratory (such as a cough) and digestive symptoms.
 Cats can spread the virus to other cats, and may be able to spread the virus to humans, but cat-to-human transmission of SARS-CoV-2 has not been proven.
 Compared to cats, dogs are less susceptible to this infection.
 Behaviours which increase the risk of transmission include kissing, licking, and petting the animal.
+Rabbits can also be infected with Covid-19.

 The virus does not appear to be able to infect pigs, ducks, or chickens at all.
-Mice, rats, and rabbits, if they can be infected at all, are unlikely to be involved in spreading the virus.
+Mice, rats, and rabbits are unlikely to be involved in spreading the virus.

 Tigers and lions in zoos have become infected as a result of contact with infected humans.
 As expected, monkeys and great ape species such as orangutans can also be infected with the COVID‑19 virus.

 Minks, which are in the same family as ferrets, have been infected.
 Minks may be asymptomatic, and can also spread the virus to humans.
 Multiple countries have identified infected animals in mink farms.
 Denmark, a major producer of mink pelts, ordered the slaughter of all minks over fears of viral mutations, following an outbreak referred to as Cluster 5.
-A vaccine for mink and other animals is being researched.
+A vaccine for mink and other animals was being researched in 2021, though by 2025 it appeared that animals were effectively vaccinated, with the exception of polar bears.

 Research

 International research on vaccines and medicines in COVID19 is underway by government organisations, academic groups, and industry researchers.
-The CDC has classified it to require a BSL3 grade laboratory.
 There has been a great deal of COVID‑19 research, involving accelerated research processes and publishing shortcuts to meet the global demand.

-As of December 2020, hundreds of clinical trials have been undertaken, with research happening on every continent except Antarctica.
-As of November 2020, more than 200 possible treatments have been studied in humans.
+By the end of 2020, hundreds of clinical trials had been undertaken, with research happening on every continent except Antarctica.
+More than 200 possible treatment were tested in humans that first year.